Steps to CACFP Success

 - Sac City

-8:00-8:15 - Introduction to CACFP Participation - Responsibilities for participating in CACFP and helps you indentify your organization type.
+8:00-8:15 - Introduction to CACFP Participation - Responsibilities for participating in CACFP and helps you identify your organization type.
 Reference: Chapter 1.

 8:15-9:20 - Menu Planning - CACFP meal patterns, creditable foods, menu planning, and meal service styles.
 Reference: Chapter 2.